 The best facial filler treatments reduce wrinkles around the eyes, mouth, lessen acne scarring, restore volume in and around the cheeks, correct asymmetric features, lip augmentation.
 The art of sculpting the face has been mastered by Dr. Eidelman who has trained his hand-picked staff to follow the bone structure and musculature of each patient for a customized treatment.
 The product used depends on the location of the treatment and the correction desired.

 The longevity of the treatment depends on the product used, location, how your body absorbs the product.
 In most patients the correction that lasts 6-9 months.
 Volbella has been shown to last up to 1 year in some patients.
-Voluma has been shown to last up to 2 years in some patients.
+Vollure up to 18 months, Voluma up to 2 years in some patients.
 Often, more than one syringe or treatment is needed to achieve full, desired result.
+Repeat treatments are necessary.

 We recommend you arrive at Chelsea Skin & Laser 30 minutes prior to your appointment to apply anesthetic ointment for your comfort.
 A mild anesthetic is found in many products or combined with the product to immediately reduce discomfort.
 There will be some tenderness at the site of injection for approximately 48 hours.
 Tylenol can be taken for discomfort.